FREQUENTLY ASKED QUESTIONS

 Unpacking Your Eggs

 Each order comes with an information sheet about unpacking your eggs, getting them ready to set, egg labeling info.
 Upon arrival, unpack your eggs, let them settle, fat side up, at room temperature (65-70 degrees) for 12-24 hours before putting them in the incubator.
 Do have your incubator on for at least 24 hours before adding eggs to it.
+Please don’t wait to put the turner on - start it from day 1 once you add the eggs.

 MITES/ LICE